timkahlke/BASTA/README.md

 ## All
 If this method is used BASTA reads a given number of best hits for each query sequence and returns the LCA of all sequences (unknown taxonomic levels in database hits are ignored).

+Additionally, if the *lazy* option is used, the user defined minimum number *n* of hits that is needed to estimate taxonomies will be discarded for sequences with a total hit number <n.
+Set values for e-value, identity, alignment length etc still apply.

 ## Majority
 In this case BASTA determines the LCA based on the LCA of the majority of given best hits.
 Example: if maximum best hit number is set to 5 and 3 best hits are Bacteria and 2 best hits are Archaea, BASTA returns Bacteria as LCA.